 When the football is used in wet or damp conditions, after use it should be dried with a towel or dry cloth.
 The football should never be stored damp, as the life span of the ball will be seriously decreased.
 Never force dry a football, with heat, as this tends to crack the outer covering.

 Both Mitre and Precision Training look to improve their range each year and both have launched new balls for this season.
-Precision Training are discontinuing their popular Santos range and have replaced it with a new range of training and match balls.
-The training ball is called Fusion and retains the soft touch feel that was popular with the Vortex and Santos ball.
-The Fusion will be very popular in schools and clubs across the country and is available in a range of colours.
-The Fusion ball is now available from stock.
+Precision Training's new range of training and match balls were launched in 2017.
+The training ball is called Fusion and retains the soft touch feel and is the only training football to have the IMS accreditation .
+The Fusion is very popular in schools and clubs across the country and is available in a range of colours.

 February 2018 saw the launch of the new range of footballs from Mitre.
 In most years, a couple of additions are added to the range before old favourites fall away to be replaced by new designs and materials.
 The 2018 Mitre launch though is completely different.
 This year sees all of the range changed with 3 new training balls, 3 new match balls and 3 new pro quality footballs too.